Porcine circovirus: Contamination in human vaccine

-On March 22, 2010, the U.S. Food and Drug Administration (FDA) recommended suspending the use Rotarix, one of two vaccines licensed in the United States against rotavirus, due to findings of viral DNA contamination.
+On March 22, 2010, the U.S. Food and Drug Administration (FDA) recommended suspending the use of Rotarix, one of two vaccines licensed in the United States against rotavirus, due to findings of viral DNA contamination.
 Follow-up work by GlaxoSmithKline confirmed the contamination in working cells and the viral "seed" used in Rotarix production, also confirming the material was likely present since the early stages of product development, including the clinical trials for FDA approval.

 Testing of the other licensed vaccine against rotavirus infection, RotaTeq, also detected some components of both PCV-1 and PCV-2.
 Porcine circovirus 1 is not known to cause disease in humans or other animals.

 As of June 8, 2010, the FDA has, based on a careful review of a variety of scientific information, determined it is appropriate for clinicians and public health professionals in the United States to use both Rotarix and RotaTeq vaccine.